 - a.
 For a corporation: by a responsible corporate officer.
-For the purpose of this subpart, a responsible corporate officer means: - 1. a president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy- or decision-making functions for the corporation, or - 2.
-Manager of one or more manufacturing, production, or operating facilities, provided, the manager is authorized to make management decisions that govern the operation of the regulated facility to assure long term environmental compliance with environmental laws and regulations - 3.
-Person in a corporate position to whom signatory authority has been delegated by a corporate officer. - b.
+For the purpose of this subpart, a responsible corporate officer means: - 1. a president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy- or decision-making functions for the corporation, or - 2. the manager of one or more manufacturing, production, or operating facilities employing more than 250 persons or having gross annual sales or expenditures exceeding \$25 million (in second-quarter 1980 dollars), if authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures; - b.
 For a partnership or sole proprietorship: by a general partner or the proprietor, respectively; or - c.
-For a municipality, state, federal, or other public facility, by a: - 1.
-Principal executive officer (i.e., the chief executive officer of the agency, or a senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency); or - 2.
-Ranking elected official.
+For a municipality, State, Federal, or other public facility: by either a principal executive officer or ranking elected official.
+For purposes of this subpart, a principal executive officer of a Federal agency includes: - 1. the chief executive officer of the agency, or - 2. a senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency.